wilkerlucio/wilkerlucio.github.com/_posts/2015-09-04-marking-of-musicoacher.md

 Using React and Om the strategy for making your app fasting is making as most components hit cache as possible, that means, avoid sending data that component doesn't need.

-In the case of Musicoacher editor the `time` property is the one that I have to be careful with, because this property is update on each animation frame, so, even so the time property comes from the very up, the components that doesn't need it (like the chord book and etc) don't update on it's change, it's a simple thing that you should always have in mind.
+In the case of Musicoacher editor, the `time` property is the one that I have to be careful with, because this property updates on each animation frame, so, even so the time property comes from the very up, the components that don't need it (like the chord book and etc) don't update on its change, it's a simple thing that you should always have in mind.

 Another tip that I have for you is: don't be afraid of creating more components.
-In fact, creating more components is what can boost your speed, when you use just plain components it has to render to the virtual DOM every time, when you have an Om component it's different, in this case it will first just compare the data, and if the data matches (worth remember, ClojureScript uses immutable data structures that can compare immutable data pretty fast) none of the virtual DOM of that component will be rendered and this way you can save a lot of your precious CPU cycles, so keep that in mind when organizing
+In fact, creating more components is what can boost your speed, when you use just plain components it has to render to the virtual DOM every time when you have an Om component it's different, in this case, it will first just compare the data, and if the data matches (worth remember, ClojureScript uses immutable data structures that can compare immutable data pretty fast) none of the virtual DOM of that component will be rendered and this way you can save a lot of your precious CPU cycles, so keep that in mind when organizing